balaji-balachandran/Toonify/README.md

 The SLIC superpixeling algorithm is described in the article by Achanta et al. titled "SLIC Superpixels", linked below: https://www.iro.umontreal.ca/~mignotte/IFT6150/Articles/SLIC_Superpixels.pdf

+The original & "Toonified" images are under the Toonify directory.

 ## Repository Organization

 Frontend files - located in /frontend